Graduate College | Henrietta Schmoll School of Health

 A Transformative Learning Environment

-Our innovative curriculum prepares you to think and reason in a clinical environment.
+Our innovative physical therapy doctoral program curriculum prepares you to think and reason in a clinical environment.
 You’ll take one course at a time, focusing on a specific physical therapy practice setting.
 Each courses’s content is organized to integrate the basic medical and behavioral sciences with clinical application and practice issues.

 Our student-centered, holistic approach to physical therapist practice allows you to learn in-context, building on knowledge from a strong educational foundation and 40 weeks of full-time clinical experience.
 In addition, you’ll choose between local, national, and international service learning opportunities that allow you to take an active role in providing health-related services to underserved populations.